Vulcanus in Japan: Requirements

-A high proficiency in English language is a sine qua non requirement for applicants.
+High proficiency in the English language is a sine qua non-requirement for applicants.

-None of the work performed by a participant in a host company, even related to research activities, can be used as thesis material.
+None of the work performed by a participant in a hosting company, even related to research activities, can be used as thesis material.

 Application and selection

 The selection of participants is performed in two steps:

-First, around 120 preselected students (out of 1000+) are chosen based on the documents they provided (see below).
+First, shortlisted students will be chosen based on the documents provided (see below).
 In the second phase, the final decisions are taken by the host companies.

 The first selection is performed by judging the following documents, which are required for the application: